Tampa Bay Buccaneers: 1976

+1977–1991

+After only one season, the original orange numerals (with red outline) for the white "away" jerseys were reversed.
+For 1977 and beyond, the white jerseys were revised to have red numerals with an orange outline.
+The color swap provided better visibility, especially for television coverage purposes.
+The striped socks were dropped.

+During the 1985 season, the team wore a special patch marking their tenth season.
+In 1989, 1990, and 1991, the Buccaneers elected to wear white at home to accommodate Vinny Testaverde's color blindness.
+Testaverde had bad performances in the darker (orange) uniforms and persuaded head coach Ray Perkins to change the team's home uniform to white.

 Beloit College, located in Beloit, Wisconsin, received a notice from the Tampa Bay Buccaneers of the college's illegitimate use of their mascot.
 Beloit College's buccaneer is the mirror image of the Tampa Bay buccaneer, with the creamsicle colors replaced with Beloit's school colors.
 Athletic Director Ed DeGeorge said Beloit's Buccaneers have used the logo since the early 1980s, when he chose it from a book while ordering decals for the football team's helmets.
 The NFL's Buccaneers joined the league in 1976.
 However, the Buccaneers withdrew their claim against Beloit College because of the independent decision to redesign the logo.

-During their first season in 1976, the Buccaneers wore white jerseys (with orange numerals) and white pants (with striped socks) for all 14 regular season games.
-Orange jerseys with white pants (and striped socks) were utilized only for 1976 preseason games.
-After the 1976 season, the team would not see striped socks again until they began wearing them as throwback uniforms starting in 2009.
-This would also be the final time orange numbers would be worn by the franchise, as red numbers would be used instead on white jerseys.
-Apart from some minor changes to the stripes throughout the next twenty years, the orange editions of the Buccaneers uniforms would only see four major versions.

-In 1992, the Buccaneers introduced orange pants to be worn with the white jerseys.
-This would also result in the next major change to the white uniforms, as the white uniforms would no longer be worn with white pants and would also introduce orange collars to replace white ones.
-After 1992, white pants were used for a final time in 1994 for a single game, and this would also be the only time that the white jerseys with orange collars were worn with white pants in a regular-season game.
-Prior to the team's season finale in 1995 against the Lions, coach Sam Wyche suggested that the Buccaneers wear the orange pants with their orange jerseys.
-The idea was vetoed by, among others, Pro Bowl linebacker Hardy Nickerson.